LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 >   "does not reliably lead to type errors"?

-This is a refinement of the arithmetic mutator that does lead to type errors, because given two integers `*` always produces an integer, but `/` may produce a rational, which have different types in Typed Racket.
+This is a refinement of the arithmetic mutator that does lead to type errors, because given two integers `*` always produces an integer, but `/` may produce a rational, which have different types in Typed Racket's sophisticated numeric tower (St-Amour et al. PADL 2011).
 We will clarify this comment in the footnote.

 > - L785 "the interesting standard guided countless iterations":  I fail to find